hhdevelopment/ocelot-demo/README.md

-#Ocelot.DS
+#Ocelotds
-OcelotDS : Ocelot DataServices is a framework for simplify communication between java and javascript.
+Ocelotds : Ocelot DataServices is a framework for simplify communication between java and javascript.

 ##ocelot-demo